- Sample sake and sumo wrestling in Tokyo

 |Day 1||Welcome to Tokyo!||Tokyo|

-|Day 2||Sumo and Sake in Tokyo||Tokyo|
+|Day 2||See Sumo & Taste Sake in Tokyo||Tokyo|

-|Day 3||Futuristic Odaiba||Tokyo|
+|Day 3||Explore Futuristic Odaiba||Tokyo|

-|Day 4||Memoirs of a Geisha in Kyoto||Kyoto|
+|Day 4||Discover Geisha Culture in Kyoto||Kyoto|

-|Day 5||Bamboo Groves and Temples at Arashiyama||Kyoto|
+|Day 5||Enjoy Bamboo Groves & Temples in Arashiyama||Kyoto|

-|Day 6||Day Trip to Nara||Kyoto|
+|Day 6||Day-trip to Nara||Kyoto|

-|Days 7-8||Kansai Cuisine in Osaka||Osaka|
+|Day 7||Sample Kansai Cuisine in Osaka||Osaka|

 Day 1: Welcome to Tokyo!

-Day 2: Sumo and Sake in Tokyo
+Day 2: See Sumo & Taste Sake in Tokyo

-Afterward, take a short walk to the Edo-Tokyo Museum.
-Here you'll discover what it was like to live in 16th century Japan.
-Learn about how the residents worked together to build and protect their communities while traversing the halls of a replica Edo-era town.
+Afterward, take a short walk to the Edo-Tokyo Museum to discover what it was like to live in 16th-century Japan.
+Learn about how the residents worked together to build and protect their communities while walking through the halls of a replica Edo-era town.
 End the afternoon with a visit to one of Tokyo’s sake tasting centers.
 Choose from a sampling of over 80 different fermented wines and spirits as you learn the art of food and sake pairing.

-Day 3: Futuristic Odaiba
+Day 3: Explore Futuristic Odaiba

 In the evening, experience one of Tokyo's wackiest shows at the Robot Restaurant.
-Less of a culinary adventure and more of a theatrical one, this 90-minute show is jam-packed with neon lights and vibrant music and is a great way to experience Japan's techno culture.
+Less of a culinary adventure and more of a theatrical experience, this 90-minute show is jam-packed with neon lights and vibrant music and is a great way to experience Japan's techno culture.
 Afterward, weave in and out of the alleys of the famous Golden Gai district, stopping in some of the area's hundreds of bars.

 Chat with a local specialist who can help organize your trip.

-Day 4: Memoirs of a Geisha in Kyoto
+Day 4: Discover Geisha Culture in Kyoto

-Day 6: Day Trip to Nara
+Day 6: Day-trip to Nara

-Days 7-8: Kansai Cuisine in Osaka
+Days 7: Sample Kansai Cuisine in Osaka

-Day 10: Miyajima Island
+Day 10: Boat to Miyajima Island - Depart Japan